dgrtwo/dgrtwo.github.com/_posts/2014-12-20-beta_distribution_and_baseball.md

 *Note: I originally published a version of this post as an answer to [this Cross Validated question](http://stats.stackexchange.com/a/47782/8373).*

 Some distributions, like the normal, the binomial, and the uniform, are described in statistics education alongside their real world interpretations and applications, which means beginner statisticians usually gain a solid understanding of them.
-But I've found that the [beta distribution](http://en.wikipedia.org/wiki/Beta_distribution) is rarely explained in these intuitive terms- if its usefulness is addressed at all, it's often with dense terms like "conjugate prior"" and "order statistic."
+But I've found that the [beta distribution](http://en.wikipedia.org/wiki/Beta_distribution) is rarely explained in these intuitive terms- if its usefulness is addressed at all, it's often with dense terms like "conjugate prior and "order statistic."
 This is a shame, because the intuition behind the beta is pretty cool.

 In short, the beta distribution can be understood as representing a probability distribution *of probabilities*- that is, it represents all the possible values of a probability when we don't know what that probability is.
 Here is my favorite explanation of this: